hov1417/picotcpls/t/ipmininet/readme_for_figure_app_migration.md

 erase tcpls_migration_goodput or the next experiment's result would just be appended to the file.

-To capture TCP's throughput, open a client or server terminal and capture a .pcap with tcpdump on _one_ interface.
-Redirect its output to a file.
+To capture TCP's throughput, open a client terminal:

 ```
 xterm c